joereynolds/SQHell.vim/README.md

 Inside an SQHInsert you can press the following

-`ZZ` to close and save the editied row.
+`ZZ` to close and save the edited row.
 This will reopen the previous SQHResult buffer

 For more sorting options, you can use `:SQHSortResults` with extra arguments for the unix sort command, a la `:SQHSortResults -rn`.
 It will always sort by the column the cursor is located on.